Throw-away society: Food service and disposable food packaging

 Disposable tableware was a key part of the business strategy of chain fast food restaurants in the US.
-Fast food chains could cut costs by convincing consumers through advertising campaigns to carry their own tableware to a waste bins, to avoid the labor of clearing tables.
+Fast food chains could cut costs by convincing consumers through advertising campaigns to carry their own tableware to a waste bin, to avoid the labor of clearing tables.
 The savings in wages offset the cost of the tableware.

 In 2002, Taiwan began taking action to reduce the use of disposable tableware at institutions and businesses, and to reduce the use of plastic bags.
 Yearly, the nation of 17.7 million people was producing 59000 t of disposable tableware waste and 105000 t of waste plastic bags, and increasing measures have been taken in the years since then to reduce the amount of waste.
 In 2013, Taiwan's Environmental Protection Administration (EPA) banned outright the use of disposable tableware in the nation's 968 schools, government agencies and hospitals.
 The ban is expected to eliminate 2600 t of waste yearly.

 In Germany, Austria, and Switzerland, laws banning use of disposable food and drink containers at large-scale events have been enacted.
 Such a ban has been in place in Munich, Germany since 1991, applying to all city facilities and events.
 This includes events of all sizes, including very large ones (Christmas market, Auer-Dult Faire, Oktoberfest and Munich City Marathon).
 For small events of a few hundred people, the city has arranged for a corporation offer rental of crockery and dishwasher equipment.
 In part through this regulation, Munich reduced the waste generated by Oktoberfest, which attracts tens of thousands of people, from 11,000 metric tons in 1990 to 550 tons in 1999.

 China produces about 57 billion pairs of single-use chopsticks yearly, of which half are exported.
 About 45 percent are made from trees – about 3.8 million of them – mainly cotton wood, birch, and spruce, the remainder being made from bamboo.
-Japan uses about 24 billion pairs of these disposables per year, and globally about 80 billion pairs are thrown away by about 1.4 million people.
+Japan uses about 24 billion pairs of these disposables per year, and globally about 80 billion pairs are thrown away by about 1.4 billion people.
 Reusable chopsticks in restaurants have a lifespan of 130 meals.
 In Japan, with disposable ones costing about 2 cents and reusable ones costing typically $1.17, the reusables better the $2.60 breakeven cost.
 Campaigns in several countries to reduce this waste are beginning to have some effect.